node-red/node-red-nodes/io/emoncms/README.md

         1,2,..

+or a simple javascript object e.g.

+        msg.payload = {temp:12, humidity:56};

-If Node is left blank **msg.nodegroup** will used.
+If *Nodegroup* is left blank `msg.nodegroup` will used (if set).
+This should be a numeric value.

-Insertion time can be manipulated by setting **msg.time**.
+Insertion time can be manipulated by setting `msg.time`.
+This **must** be in epoch format - i.e. seconds since 1970.

 ### Emoncms In:

-Fetches last emoncms feed value, returns numberical value.
+Fetches last emoncms feed value, returns a numerical value.